-Boston Drug Crime Lawyer
+Drug Crime Lawyer in Boston

 Defending Against Drug Crime Charges in Massachusetts

-In the state of Massachusetts, drug charges are classified by classes depending on the drug in your possession at the time of your arrest.
+In the state of Massachusetts, drug charges are classified into classes depending on the drug in your possession at the time of your arrest.
 Boston drug crime charges and the penalties served will also be determined by the amount of the drug found in your possession.
 Depending on the amount found, your charge can be increased from simple marijuana possession to possession with intent to sell, which is a significantly harsher sentencing.

-Are you facing a drug possession or drug trafficking charges?
+Are you facing drug possession or drug trafficking charges?
 Allow our experienced attorneys at Gens & Stanton, P.C. to help you address them swiftly and decisively.
-Our team of Boston drug crime attorneys has experience in a variety of drug-related cases.
+"Drugs on a table"Our team of Boston drug crime attorneys has experience in a variety of drug-related cases.
 When it comes to your future, be sure to have our legal team by your side.

 Massachusetts Drug Possession Laws & Penalties